LVOL98/PCPP_Practical-Concurrent-and-Parallel-Programming/exercise-1/README.md

     Do you think it would make any difference to use one of these forms instead?
 Why?
 Change the code and run it.
 Do you see any difference in the results for any of these alternatives?

 No we don't believe that it would change the outcome of the program.
 This is due to the 3 forms of incrementing `count = count + 1`, `count += 1` and `count++` are all compiled into the same expression in the JVM (see below), and the 3 ways of writing it is just syntactic sugar.
-When running some small test on theese different setups, we also see the same issues with the `race condition`.
+When running some small test using the 3 different methods of calculating `count + 1`, we observe the same `race condition`.

-An abstract representation of the +1 calculation
+An abstract representation of the `count + 1` calculation

 ```java
 var temp = value;